Skip to content

 We do not keep stacks of finished books on shelves.
 There is no warehouse full of pre-printed copies waiting to find a family.
 We could not, even if we wanted to.
 Every Spark Stories book is unique.
 The name on the cover, the small details inside, the choices that shape the story, none of it exists until someone places an order.

-This is what print-on-demand really means.
-Each copy is made for one specific family, one specific reader, one specific moment.
+This is what made-to-order really means.
+Each copy is crafted for one specific family, one specific reader, one specific moment.
 The wait you experience is the time it takes to bring a book that did not exist into the world.
-Forty pages of personalized text, watercolor illustrations, a cover with your child's name on it: all created, printed, bound, packed, and shipped on purpose, for one home.
+Fifty pages across 24 illustrated spreads, personalized text, watercolor illustrations, a cover with your child's name on it: all created, printed, bound, packed, and shipped on purpose, for one home.

 The upside of this slower model is something we feel strongly about.
 No overstock.
 No piles of unwanted books getting pulped at the end of a season.
 No shelves of yellowing copies sitting in storage for years.
 Every tree that contributed to your book contributed to a book that someone actually wanted.